-At this stage, it is a case of playing a waiting game to see the level of disclosure and transparency that managers reach – but this is unlikely to become clear until January 2022 when level two of SFDR is due to come into force.
+At this stage, it is a case of playing a waiting game to see the level of disclosure and transparency that managers reach.
+This is unlikely to become clear until January 2022, when level two of SFDR is due to come into force.
 This will require much more stringent disclosure from managers and is yet to be finalised.

 As with the implementation of any regulation, the level of preparedness is already seen to vary significantly from one manager to another.
 The most ESG-sophisticated managers may well have policies in place, because the new regulation is very much in their wheelhouse.
 But others are clearly playing catch up.